tidyverse/stringr/cran-comments.md

 ## revdepcheck results

-We checked 573 reverse dependencies (510 from CRAN + 63 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 612 reverse dependencies (551 from CRAN + 61 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 1 new problems
+ * We saw 4 new problems
- * We failed to check 10 packages
+ * We failed to check 9 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

+* banR
+  checking re-building of vignette outputs ...
+WARNING

+  Unrelated to stringr, error is "The API sent back an error 502"

+* RSMET
+  checking examples ...
+ERROR

+  Unrelated to stringr, error is
+  Warning: geocode failed with status OVER_QUERY_LIMIT, location = "France"

+* stormwindmodel
+  checking re-building of vignette outputs ...
+WARNING

+  Unrelated to stringr, error is:
+  Warning: geocode failed with status OVER_QUERY_LIMIT, location = "georgia"

-* alphavantager
+* vardpoor
-  checking tests ...
+  checking examples ...
+ERROR

-  This appears to be a web test that is failing because the server is down.
+  Seems unrelated to stringr.
+Error is:
+  Error in gsd(employed, na.rm = TRUE) :
+    negative length vectors are not allowed
+  Calls: vardannual -> vardcros -> [ -> [.data.table -> gforce -> gsd

+  I did not see this error when I last ran the checks, but I have notified the author today.

 ### Failed to check

-* ALA4R          (check timed out)
+* CoFRA         (NA)
-* aslib          (failed to install)
+* dynamichazard (failed to install)
-* blastula       (failed to install)
+* EasyMARK      (failed to install)
-* bridgesampling (check timed out)
-* CollapsABEL    (failed to install)
+* fastLink      (failed to install)
-* dtree          (failed to install)
+* FRESA.CAD     (failed to install)
-* ggmap          (failed to install)
+* IATscores     (failed to install)
-* GSIF           (failed to install)
+* imager        (failed to install)
-* heemod         (failed to install)
+* morse         (failed to install)
-* taRifx         (failed to install)
+* rsunlight     (failed to install)